Code inspection and quick-fixes in Visual Basic

 JetBrains Rider's static code analysis can detect more than 150 different errors and problems in VB.NET code.

 JetBrains Rider not only analyzes errors in the current file, but also inspects the whole solution taking the dependencies between files into account.
-It shows the results of analysis in the Errors in Solution window.
-For more information, see Solution-Wide Analysis.
+It shows the results of analysis in the All Solution Files tab of the Problems window Alt+6.
+For more information, refer to Solution-wide analysis.

-Inspect This is a shortcut to several powerful analysis features that allow you to see how values and method calls flow through you code.
+Inspect This is a shortcut to several powerful analysis features that allow you to see how values and method calls flow through your code.
 The list of available features depends on the current context.
-For more information, see Call Tracking, Value Tracking.

 Examples of Quick-fixes